rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 applications on installation.
 Cloud servers are designed for customers who want to start from scratch and tune a system for their own purposes.

-If you are uncomfortable in teh System Administrator role, we also offer a [Managed Operations service level](http://www.rackspace.com/cloud/managed_cloud/).
+If you are uncomfortable in the System Administrator role, we also offer a [Managed Operations service level](http://www.rackspace.com/cloud/managed_cloud/).

 #### What level of support comes with Cloud Servers?